 Look back on the year and take note of what you were able to accomplish financially and what setbacks you may have had.
 Use this past year as an opportunity to continue making smart financial decisions in the new year and learn from any of the times you may have stumbled.
 If you have a family, talk about upcoming trips, savings goals, and any other things you need to focus on next year.
 Set goals and even plan to celebrate financial accomplishments as a family throughout the year.
 Make money fun and before you know it, you’ll feel the freedom that comes along with financial security and eventually, financial independence!

-Automate your long-term investments, like your 401k management!
+Automate your long-term investments, like your 401k and IRA management!

 Blooom is here to make your life easier in the coming year.
-Now that you’ve read our financial planning checklist for 2019, link your account with us today for a free analysis to see just how much you could save in hidden fees with a managed 401k via Blooom.
+Now that you’ve read our financial planning checklist for the end of 2020, link your account with us today for a free analysis to see just how much you could save in hidden fees with a managed 401k via Blooom.
 Contact us today for further questions!